Knya819/Knya819/README.md

 ## Hi there 👋

+I'm Kelly, I'm a data Scientist with an Academic Background in Mathematics and AI.

 <!--
 **Knya819/Knya819** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.